ninoperanidze/portfolio/README.md

 **E-commerce sector in Georgia** [Publication](https://api.galtandtaggart.com/sites/default/files/2021-07/report/e-commerce-in-georgia_july-2021_eng.pdf)

-The project aimed to conduct the first comprehensive analysis of the e-commerce sector in the country, shedding light on its size, growth dynamics, and potential opportunities.
-By delving into various sub-sectors within e-commerce, we provide valuable insights into their individual trajectories and overall market landscape.
-Additionally, our research delved into the drivers propelling e-commerce growth and provided a future outlook for the sector, offering strategic guidance for stakeholders.
+Conducted the first comprehensive analysis of the e-commerce sector in the country, shedding light on its size, growth dynamics, and potential opportunities.
+By delving into various sub-sectors within e-commerce, the study provides valuable insights into their individual trajectories and overall market landscape.
+Additionally, the research delved into the drivers propelling e-commerce growth and provided a future outlook for the sector, offering strategic guidance for stakeholders.

 **Education sector in Georgia** [Publication](https://api.galtandtaggart.com/sites/default/files/2021-05/25610.pdf)

-The primary objective of the project was to provide the first-ever comprehensive coverage of the education sector in Georgia.
-We aimed to uncover the complexities of the sector, showing its strengths and areas for improvement on each education level.
-By examining labor market trends alongside educational outcomes, our goal was to identify the gap between education and employment.
+The project provided the first-ever comprehensive coverage of the education sector in Georgia.
+The study aimed to uncover the complexities of the sector, showing its strengths and areas for improvement on each education level.
+By examining labor market trends alongside educational outcomes, the goal was to identify the gap between education and employment.

 **Healthcare sector overview**
 [Publication](https://api.galtandtaggart.com/sites/default/files/2021-05/18868.pdf)

-The project sought to provide a thorough examination of the healthcare sector in Georgia, analyzing the local healthcare system, expenditures, infrastructure, human resources, and efficiency metrics.
-Moreover, given the unprecedented challenges posed by the COVID-19 pandemic, our analysis also focused on assessing the system's readiness to tackle the crises, evaluating resource availability, and analyzing their efficient utilization.
+The study provided a thorough examination of the healthcare sector in Georgia, analyzing the local healthcare system, expenditures, infrastructure, human resources, and efficiency metrics.
+Moreover, given the unprecedented challenges posed by the COVID-19 pandemic, the analysis also focused on assessing the system's readiness to tackle the crises, evaluating resource availability, and analyzing their efficient utilization.

-**Capstone Project - AI Structured Databases Analysis @ Bank Sabadell**
-- Conducted comprehensive research on the best practices in data governance for both structured and unstructured databases.
+**Capstone Project - AI Structured Databases Analysis @ Bank Sabadell** Conducted comprehensive research on the best practices in data governance for both structured and unstructured databases.